Web Portal Engineering Quick Start Guide

 The units used for inputs and outputs in the Engineering Dashboard are governed by the user’s currently selected Unit Set.
 Unit sets can be changed by opening the User Profile Menu in the top right of the page and then selecting Change Units.

 Once a well has been selected, the Engineering Dashboard is then available to select from the Well Views section located down the left hand side of the portal.
-If the Engineering Dashboard is not showing in the list the user should check with their system admin to make sure they have access to this feature with their login credentials.
+If the Engineering Dashboard is not showing in the list the user should check with their system admin to make sure this feature is enabled in the role they have assigned.

 Inputs for the Engineering model are entered in the Input Parameters section on the left and the Input Tables section at the bottom of the page Engineering Dashboard page.